dub-flow/subsnipe/README.md

 # Setup ✅

+- You can install the tool via `go install github.com/dub-flow/subsnipe@latest`
 - You can simply run this tool from source via `go run .`
 - You can build the tool yourself via `go build`
 - You can also build the `docker` image yourself via `docker build . -t fw10/subsnipe`